SiwonLim/Self-study/2023/README.md

 # TIL in 2023
-* I will upload new pages almost every day.
+* I will upload almost every single day.